TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 should be changed for each study.

 <h6 id="general-name"><span class="param-name">Name</span></h6>
-The name of your study is used to identify it in your admin dashboard.
-This name is not shown to participants.
+The name that is used for the browser tab title for participants in this study.
+This name is also used to identify the study in your admin dashboard.

 <h6 id="general-description"><span class="param-name">Description</span></h6>
 The description of your study is used to include